 a) All children aged 14 or under must be accompanied by a responsible adult.
 The committee does not accept responsibility for the supervision of children and vulnerable adults in any area of St Aldhelm’s Church & Centre during the Weymouth & Dorset Music Festival.
 This is the responsibility of the parents, guardians and carers.

-b) Copies of the Child Protection Policy will be available on the day and can be found on the door of each performance room and at the Reception desk.
+b) Copies of the Child Protection Policy will be available on the day at the Reception desk.